Last Updated on August 17, 2022 by rudyooms

 As shown below, the file recovery will start and will drop all of the files in the c:\temp\temp folder even with the old folder structure in it, and opening those files is no problem at all!

 Please Note: I know I am not telling you something new here!
 I know perfectly well that a not totally zeroed hard disk will always have readable data.
-Maybe not all of the files are 100% readable but it still shows you the names and some information about it.
+Maybe not all of the files are 100% readable but it still shows you the names and some information about them.

 6. Looking at the official MS-Docs